 Shed hunting strategies in the West share some commonalities with the Southwest, such as:

-• Glassing: Just like the desert Southwest, the mountainous West can be daunting.
-Start your search for sheds no differently than you would approach opening day: find a high point, set up your tripod, and scour south-facing slopes.
+- Rely on Glassing: Just like the desert Southwest, the mountainous West can be daunting.
+Start your search for sheds no differently than you would approach opening day: Find a high point, set up your tripod, and scour south-facing slopes.
 Look for the odd shapes of a shed, and don’t be afraid to go out after a rainstorm, when the shine of antlers may make them easier to spot.

-• Understanding how snowpack impacts bulls and bucks: As the mountains begin to get covered in snow in November, the critters that inhabit these areas are forced to lower elevations and often start forming bachelor groups.
+- Understand how snowpack impacts bulls and bucks: As the mountains begin to get covered in snow in November, critters move to lower elevations and often start forming bachelor groups.
 Given the open country, if you put the time in and keep tabs on a herd throughout December and January, the animals will generally stick in that area until predators or more snow pushes them elsewhere.
 If you are finding groups of does or cows, typically bucks and bulls will be at slightly higher elevations, so continue your climb.

 Montana-based hunting photographer Steven Drake puts as many miles on during shed season as anyone we know.
 Here are some tips from a guy who picks up more bone than most.